|

 Below is a photo of the family

-member holding the weapon.
-We have
+member holding the weapon and his

-made the picture unidentifiable due
+made the picture and the signature unidentifiable due

-to privacy reasons: |
+to privacy reasons:

 (click to enlarge)